 APIs that don’t require the user’s permission to access resources use app access tokens.
 For example, you can get a list of videos without the user’s permission.

 You should get an app access token, if your app only calls APIs that don’t require the user’s permission to access the resource.
 But if your app also calls APIs that require a user access token, you should just get a user access token because in most cases you can use the user access token to call APIs that accept app access tokens.
 The exception is if you call the EventSub APIs (for example, Create EventSub Subscription).
 If you call the EventSub APIs and use webhooks, you must also get an app access token because the calls fail if you try to use a user access token.

 To get an app access token, use the client credentials grant flow.
-For details, see Getting an app access token using the client credentials grant flow.
+For details, see Client credentials grant flow.

 The following table summarizes the flows you can use and the type of access token it returns.

 |User Access Token